Logo

 The unspoilt north Cumbrian village of Hesket Newmarket nestles in the Caldbeck Fells, on the west side of the river Caldew, in a popular walking area.

-A market cross stands on the huge and pleasant swarth of the village green, on which is kept a relic set of stocks.
-The green is surrounded by neatly kept cottages, mainly dating from the eighteenth century. a weekly market was once held on Fridays, the village was granted its charter in the eighteenth century, but the market had closed by the end of the nineteenth century.
+The green is surrounded by neatly kept cottages, mainly dating from the eighteenth century.
+A weekly market was once held on Fridays, the village was granted its charter in the eighteenth century, but the market had closed by the end of the nineteenth century.

-Hesket Newmarket has a shop come post office, which has tearooms and a pub, the Old Crown, which dates to the eighteenth century and was Britain's first co-operatively owned pub.
+Hesket Newmarket has a shop come post office, which has tearooms and a pub, the Old Crown, (pictured right) which dates to the eighteenth century and was Britain's first co-operatively owned pub.
 The Old Crown's microbrewery, located at the top of the pubs garden, make it a popular place with real ale enthusiasts.
 The beers are CAMRA award winners.
-The pub also serves meals.
+The pub also serves good meals.

-Charles Dickens once visited the village, in company with Wilkie Collins, Dickens stayed there in 1857 to gather material for an article, The Lazy Tour of Two Idle Apprentices, which Dickens planned to publish in his magazine, Household Words.
+The Victorian author Charles Dickens once visited the village, in company with Wilkie Collins, Dickens stayed there in 1857 to gather material for an article, The Lazy Tour of Two Idle Apprentices, which he planned to publish in his magazine, 'Household Words'.
 Dickens later wrote an account of the village inn, relating how Joseph Porter "with his ruddy cheek, a bright eye, a well knit frame, an immense hand, a cheery voice and a straight bright look" showed them to his best room upstairs.
-A building named 'Dickens House' stands behind the market cross.
+A building named 'Dickens House' stands behind the market cross and comemoprates the author's visit.

 Wild ponies can be seen grazing on nearby Caldeck Common.